 - specifying appliances that use water and energy efficiently

-- installing a continuous-flow hot water system, particularly for remote outlets, so that hot water does not need to be stored
+- for a remote outlet, especially one that is not used every day, install a continuous-flow hot water system so that hot water does not need to be stored

 - insulating the pipes to reduce heating costs (but this has less impact than reducing pipe lengths)

 Updated: 21 August 2023